The BAS agent lodgment program 2021–22 includes:

 - an application to the Registrar for an Australian business number on behalf of a client.

-The scope of services that registered BAS agents can provide to their clients has also been expanded in response to COVID-19.
+The scope of services that registered BAS agents can provide to their clients was expanded in response to COVID-19.
 More information can be found on the Tax Practitioners Board website.